flycye/flycye.github.io/_posts/2025-06-12-kernel-exp.md

 ## Closing

-Although this are just my notes on the textbook, I hope you now have a better understanding of kernel exploitation and what it entails.
+Although these are just my notes on the textbook, I hope you now have a better understanding of kernel exploitation and what it entails.
 Next, consider practicing or watching some case studies.
 [Here](https://github.com/xairy/linux-kernel-exploitation) is a good resource for finding links to futher your studying.